 Offering excellent IONM services starts with the hiring and training process.
-College university-based education programs for IONM do not currently exist, so understanding how your potential IONM partner educates and trains their staff along with the didactic and clinical curriculum they use is vital to your selection process.
+There are only a very few university-based IONM specific education programs that exist, so understanding how your potential IONM partner educates and trains their staff along with the didactic and clinical curriculum they use is vital to your selection process.

 How We Support IONM Clinicians and Hospitals